 The article comes across as if the message is that this woman was empowered by her choice to cheat on the husband she claims to love and the father of her children.
 The justification for this empowerment narrative is that men have been doing it for centuries.
 Karol Markowicz of the New York Post disagrees.
 She dismissed a book similar to this Cosmopolitan article, writing, “Adulterers in America are often in therapy to work through their cheating.
 Encouraging women to have outside relationships is one thing but pretending it’s because we let men do it is absurd.”

 Lying and being deceitful toward someone you claim to love can hurt them?
 Who would’ve thought?
-As Perel mentioned in her Ted Talk, “never has infidelity tackled such a psychological toll.”
+As Perel mentioned in her Ted Talk, “Never has infidelity taken such a psychological toll.”
 Since marriage is no longer for economic security, it’s a little harder to push such a betrayal under the rug.
 A betrayal like an affair can often lead to severe psychological damage.

-A 1993 article from Psychology Today highlights this perfectly, and unfortunately hasn’t changed to the tests of time, “Romantic affairs lead to a great many divorces, suicides, homicides, heart attacks, and strokes, but not to very many successful remarriages.
+A 1993 article from Psychology Today highlights this perfectly, and unfortunately hasn’t changed through the tests of time, “Romantic affairs lead to a great many divorces, suicides, homicides, heart attacks, and strokes, but not to very many successful remarriages.
 No matter how many sacrifices you make to keep the love alive, no matter how many sacrifices your family and children make for this crazy relationship, it will gradually burn itself out when there is nothing more to sacrifice to it.
-Then you must face not only the wreckage of several lives.”
+Then you must face..the wreckage of several lives.”

 This goes to show how indecent infidelity truly is.
 It doesn’t matter what your personal beliefs are.
 No moral code could possibly justify deceiving and lying to someone you claim to love for a quick thrill.